Trachymene incisa is a small herbaceous perennial with a small edible tap root with flowering stems to about 80 cm tall.

 Trachymene – is from the Greek trachys (τραχις) meaning rough and mene (μηνη) meaning moon – referring to the rough moon-like appearance of the fruit.

-incisa – is Latin for cut, referring to the cut appearance of the divided leaves.
+incisa – is Latin for “cut”, referring to the cut-appearance of the divided leaves.

-Not known to be at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.

 NSW Flora Online (PlantNET) – Trachymene incisa profile page https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Trachymene~incisa